-In the begining of any relationship there is very little existing context.
+In the begining relationship there is very little existing context.
 I’m thinking of the context of a relationship as the things the members have a shared awareness of.
 An experience you’ve all shared.
 A conversation about what everyone believes.
 Stories of our pasts.
 Wishes for our future.
 Power dynamics.

 As time passess the context of the relationship grows.
 We come to know more of the things the other members of the relationship are aware of, and they come to know more of what we are aware of.
 This is defferent for every relationship I find.